Apple embraces the AI craze with its newly unleashed iPhone 16 lineup

 But the breakthroughs won't begin as soon as the new iPhones — ranging in price from $800 to $1,200 — hit the stores on September 20.

-Most of Apple’s AI functions will roll out as part of a free software update to iOS 18, the operating system that will power the iPhone 16 coming out in December.
-English will be the featured language at launch but an update enabling other languages will come out next year, according to Apple.
+Most of Apple’s AI functions will roll out as part of a free software updates to iOS 18, the operating system that will power the iPhone 16 rolling out from October through December.
+U.S. English will be the featured language at launch but an update enabling other languages will come out next year, according to Apple.

 It's all part of a new approach that Apple previewed at a developers conference three months ago to create more anticipation for a next generation of iPhones amid a rare sales slump for the well-known devices.